acm-projects/vr-assistant/README.md

 ### Sentiment Analysis
 To perform Sentiment Analysis.
 The bot-assistant will try to discern why you’re unhappy.
 Keep track of it.
 Google Cloud Natural Language  (GCNL) can help in performing sentiment analysis to regard whether the user has had a positive or negative experience overall.
+### Accessibility
+Mischa fully supports seated users with dynamic height tracking and snap turns for an optimal viewing angle.
+Also features teleportation capabilities to help reduce motion sickness.
+The selection visualizer (pointer) and teleportation controls are accessible with both controllers.
+### Stress Reduction Activities
+Users can freely explore different scenes, practice archery, stream videos in a mini theater, and even create 3D sculptures using Mischa's built-in paintbrush.

 ### YouTube API for Music playing purposes
 To play music that is relaxing for the user. https://developers.google.com/youtube/android/player/